 One of the most powerful types of content you can share is a case study.
 It provides concrete proof of how you’ve helped other companies achieve their goals.
 When you share content that genuinely helps people, you build authority and attract prospects who are a great fit for your solution.
 You’re not just another salesperson in their inbox; you’re a credible expert they can turn to for advice.

-Build Relationships Digitally
+Engage Authentically to Build Relationships

 Ultimately, your LinkedIn activity and content sharing are all in service of one thing: building genuine relationships.
 When you do reach out to a prospect, make it personal.
 Reference a post they recently shared, congratulate them on a company milestone, or mention a mutual connection.
 This shows you’ve done your homework and see them as more than just a name on a list.